 The HCG Diet

 HCG is human chorionic gonadotropin, a hormone found in both men and women.
 During pregnancy, HCG is elevated in women.
-Around since 1954, when Dr. Albert Simeons published his book, Pounds and Inches: A New Approach to Obesity, this diet has had a controversial reputation and is often thought of as a fad or lose-weight-quick diet.
-However, HCG has many benefits, including increased energy, improved endurance, burning excess fat and lowering cholesterol levels.
-Dr. Oz investigated the pros and cons and agrees that in certain people this diet affords healthy weight loss without hunger.
+The HCG diet has been around since 1954 when Dr. Albert Simeons published Pounds and Inches: A New Approach to Obesity.
+This diet has had a controversial reputation and is often thought of as a fad or lose-weight quick diet.
+However, HCG has many benefits, some of which include increased energy, improved endurance, burning excess fat, and lowering cholesterol levels.
+Even Dr. Oz has investigated the pros and cons and agrees that in certain people this diet affords good, healthy weight loss without hunger.

-The HCG protocol consists of extreme caloric restriction and daily injections, allowing the body to access fat stores while consuming limited calories, providing weight loss of up to a pound a day.
+The HCG protocol consists of extreme caloric restriction and daily injections.
+It allows the body to access fat stores while consuming limited calories, providing weight loss of up to a pound a day.
 The critics of this protocol believe it does not allow for good nutrition and can have some side effects, but so do obesity, fast food intake and a sedentary lifestyle.
-HCG is available as oral drops, tablets and tinctures, but one is only able to achieve an adequate blood level of HCG with prescription strength injections.
+HCG is available as oral drops, tablets and tinctures, but one is only able to achieve an adequate blood level of HCG with prescription-strength injections.